dyaghas/obsidian-vault/SQL/Basic commands.md

 ## DROP

 The SQL DROP statement is used to delete an existing database, table, index, view, or other object in a database.
-The basic syntax of the DROP statement is as follows:

 ```sql
 DROP object_type object_name